 He decided to walk to work although he knew he would be sweating by the time he arrived.
 Once on the street he stopped by the Italians’ car to tie his shoe lace.
 The shoe lace was, as always, perfectly tied.
 Jimmy pulled out the small Philips screwdriver he had previously ensconced in his trouser pocket and punctured both tyres on the pavement side.
-He grinned to himself.
-Small victories.
+He grinned to himself, delighted at his small victory.

 The city streets were quick to warm up once the sun was high enough to disperse the previous night’s humidity.
-Today was no exception, even though it was only late April it was still over 25 degrees.
-It did not forebode well for the impending summer.
+Today was no exception, even though the summer hadn’t fully begun it was still over 25 degrees.
+It did not forebode well for the rest of the season.
 Breezes this far from the sea were sparse and offered little relief.
-Jimmy’s headphones blasted AC-DC from his mobile phone.
-As usual the sky was cloudless, as the sun rose it chased away the shadows, stealing the streets of its shelter.
-The older men who gathered on the park benches in the morning to smoke and repeat yesterday’s stories had already retired home.
+As usual the sky was cloudless.
+As the sun rose it chased away the shadows, stealing the streets of its shelter.
+The older men that gathered on the park benches in the morning to smoke and repeat yesterday’s stories had already retired home.
 A few women braved the midday, scuttling between their home and shops with provisions needed for lunch.
 Serious shopping waited until the evening.
 No one walked in this heat unless they had to.

 Fifteen minutes later the city hospital loomed before him.
-Four floors of concrete and purple cladding.
-Thin receded windows allowed light to enter but protected those inside from the worst of the summer sun.
+Four floors of concrete and purple cladding interrupted by thin receded windows which allowed light to enter but protected those inside from the worst of the summer sun.
 Jimmy weaved his way through the crammed car park congratulating himself on his decision to walk.
 He would have lost the plot if he had had to pay to park in the public parking next door to the hospital.

 Once in his pale blue nursing scrubs he made his way along the main corridor, which was as always, bustling with people.
-A porter transported an elderly woman in a poorly fitting hospital gown to the x-ray department, an auxiliary nurse with a tray of food was asking patients their names whilst concerned relatives looked on, anxious that their loved one get something to eat after hours waiting on a hospital trolley.
-Doctora Albiol guffawed loudly as she shared a joke with someone on her mobile phone.
+A porter transported an elderly woman in a poorly fitting hospital gown to the x-ray department.
+An auxiliary nurse with a tray of food was asking patients their names whilst concerned relatives looked on, anxious that their loved one get something to eat after a night on a hospital trolley.
+Dr Albiol guffawed loudly as she shared a joke with someone on her mobile phone.
 Her chin disappeared into her fat neck as she laughed.
-Jimmy made his way through the hubbub avoiding eye contact with everyone, a well rehearsed strategy, one he frequently employed.
-The nurses’ uniform gave people permission to ask him all manner of questions to which he firstly didn’t have the answer to having just walked in the door and secondly couldn’t be bothered to find out because the effort was more than he was willing to expend.
+Jimmy made his way through the hubbub avoiding eye contact with everyone, a well rehearsed strategy he frequently employed.
+The nurses’ uniform gave people permission to ask him all manner of questions to which he firstly didn’t have the answer to having just walked through the door and secondly couldn’t be bothered to find out because the effort was more than he was willing to expend.
 Why should he concern himself with other’s work when he had his own patients to contend with?
 Dr. Albiol, or Miss Piggy as she was less affectionately referred to, smiled at him and gave him patronising pat on the shoulder as he passed.
 She was still talking on her mobile phone.
 Jimmy didn’t reciprocate, this place would be much more efficient if fat cows like her did her job instead of swanning around feigning professionalism, lazy bitch.

 “Buenos dias.”
 Jimmy announced chirpily as he pulled over a chair to the nurses’ table in Observation Room 2.

 “For Christ’s sake.”
 Jimmy muttered to himself.
-It looked as if Alan, as with previous admissions, had fallen, resulting in yet another head injury.
+It looked as if Alan had fallen, resulting in yet another head injury.
 The nurse who had initially attended him had bandaged the head well with an under-chin strap to anchor it.
 They had, however, neglected to clean the blood from his face.
 Blood that had since dried out, blackened and cracked and was now flaking onto the pillow case.
-Jimmy stood there wondering what Alan’s Glasgow Coma Scale was, he should probably record this level of consciousness somewhere, have something written down, now that it was his responsibility for the next 8 hours.
+Jimmy stood there wondering what Alan’s Glasgow Coma Scale was.
+He should probably record his level of consciousness somewhere, have something written down, now that Alan was his responsibility for the next 8 hours.
 Just as he was preparing to leave, Alan’s eyes flickered open.
 They returned Jimmy’s stare but there was no recognition, no light.
-Jimmy took a step to the left but the vacant orbs didn’t follow, the gaunt, bloodied face looked straight ahead, eyes open but sunken and inert.
+Jimmy took a step to the left but the vacant orbs didn’t follow.
+The gaunt, bloodied face looked straight ahead, eyes open but sunken and inert.
 A disconcerting thought penetrated Jimmy’s mind.
 What if Alan was the ghost of his future?
 What if Jimmy ended up like Alan in a hospital bed in a foreign land with no one to look after him?
 With no one to care.
 Jimmy shuddered, someone, some people, were stomping on his grave.
-He made his retreat.
+He backed away from the bed.
 He closed the curtains again, making a mental note to get the nursing auxiliary to provide Alan with some personal hygiene, remove those blood stains from that tragic face.
 If there were any problems she would let him know and with that thought he made his retreat.